 BLOG

 Side effects of breathwork can be risky for some people, here is a list of medical and psychiatric contraindications.
 For safety reasons, it’s recommended that these people don’t participate in breathwork sessions unless they get approval from a medical professional.
 In general, breathwork requires good physical and mental resilience, especially if there’s no therapeutic support available.
 The greatest challenge with breathwork contraindications is that there is only limited research available on safety.
 When it comes to altered states of consciousness, there is an element of unknown and some effects can be undetectable.
-Until there is more scientific research, the best strategy is being very cautious and taking the possible drawbacks seriously.
+Until there is more scientific research, the best strategy is to be very cautious and take the possible drawbacks seriously.

 Pregnancy: During deep breathing, a breather experiences specific psychological changes in the body, including blood becoming more alkaline.
 This same blood goes through the fetus then.
 Pregnant women are not allowed to do the breathwork only because there haven’t been any studies on this impact on the fetus’s health.
 Moreover, premature contractions can be triggered in later periods of pregnancy.